WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 <!-- How do we roll back this solution in the event of failure?
 Are there any steps that can not easily be rolled back? -->

-To rollback the changes, we would need to set the feature flag to `OFF`.
+To roll back the changes, we would need to set the feature flag to `OFF`.

 ## Risks